DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/age-groups-and-specialisms/early-years-teachers.md

   international-content:
     text: If you're a non-UK candidate, you can apply for early years initial teacher training, if you meet all the <a href="https://www.gov.uk/guidance/early-years-initial-teacher-training-2024-to-2025-funding-guidance#international-students">academic entry criteria and immigration permissions for non-UK candidates</a>.
     color: grey
+  funding-holding-message:
+    text: |-
+      The bursary figures on this page apply if you're starting your training $bursaries_fundingdates$.
+Financial support for courses starting the following year will be announced in autumn 2024
 calls_to_action:
   EY-graduate:
     name: feature_table